Augustin007/anremithrl-s-guide-to-earendor/Campaigns/3500 Adventures in Arthulion/Adventures in Arthulion.md

 Duthrim leaves the party for some time, settling in Othron Ibrith.
 Jason and Theriad both attend the Clockwork Citadel Institute, a university.
 Theriad studies under Methunroa and becomes an accomplished scholar, and begins worshipping a figure from his visions, who he now recognises as Nebelum.
 Jason and Theriad are involved in several incidents at the university.
 (Student Shenanigens, Sessions 19-26)

-Duthrim's children are kidnapped, and the three join again to free them.
+Duthrim's children are nearly kidnapped, and the three join again to free them.
 Travelling again, Jason realises how much he missed the freedom, and adventures on his own.
 (Sessions 27-29)

 Theriad settles in Khar and Duthrim moves there too (fearing another kidnapping).
 Theriad continues to study.
 They defend the small remote village named Bvranek they live in from various threats.